Skip to content

 Contact for Families with Disabled Children:

 This is the main benefit for carers.
-You may qualify for this benefit if you provide at least 35 hours of care per week to your child who must receive the care component of Disability Living Allowance at the middle or highest rate.
+You may qualify for this benefit if you provide your child with at least 35 hours of care per week.
+They must receive the care component of Disability Living Allowance at the middle or highest rate.

 Read more >